Quaver/Albatross/README.md

 **Please Note:** In order to run and use this server, you'll need to be a [Steam Partner](https://partner.steamgames.com/), as the server makes use of publisher-only API calls to Steam.

-As such, this server is being developed for internal use, and no support will be given for the usage this software.
+As such, this server is being developed for internal use, and no support or proper documentation will be given for the usage this software.

 * Generate both a [Steam Web & Publisher API key](https://partner.steamgames.com/doc/webapi_overview/auth).
 * Make sure Redis is installed.